iPEAR: Iterative Pyramid Estimation with Attention and Residuals for Deformable Medical Image Registration: Experimental Results

-To demonstrate the generalizability of FERM and TCI, we integrate each into existing registration models and report the results in Tables~\ref{tab:dice_mse_split} and \ref{tab:6}, respectively.
-Table~\ref{tab:dice_mse_split} shows that replacing the decoder with FERM yields consistent performance gains across all three pyramid models, showcasing FERM’s superior ability to suppress irrelevant features.
-Furthermore, Table~\ref{tab:6} demonstrates that substituting IIRP’s original iterative strategy with TCI yields performance improvement, underscoring the advantage of TCI in determining the number of iteration dynamically.
+To demonstrate the generalizability of FARM and TCI, we integrate each into existing registration models and report the results in Tables~\ref{tab:dice_mse_split} and \ref{tab:6}, respectively.
+Table~\ref{tab:dice_mse_split} shows that replacing the decoder with FARM yields consistent performance gains across all three pyramid models.
+This is because FARM adaptively emphasizes anatomically relevant features while suppressing less informative ones, thereby mitigating error accumulation during coarse-to-fine decoding.
+Furthermore, Table~\ref{tab:6} demonstrates that substituting IIRP’s original single-stage iterative strategy with TCI yields performance improvement, underscoring the advantage of TCI in determining the number of optimization iterations dynamically.
+To provide in-depth details of this gain, we present the number of iterations determined by TCI and by the single-stage strategy across the four decoding levels of IIRP in Appendix~\ref{appendix-tci}.
+Overall, these results indicate that TCI can alleviate premature termination.